matbaj/bluechipstack/README.md

 ## Installing OpenStack Grizzly in 10 Minutes
-[OpenStack](http://www.openstack.org/software/) provides a way to turn a group of bare metal servers into your own private cloud.
+The [OpenStack](http://www.openstack.org/software/) provides a way to turn bare metal servers into a private cloud.
 It's been over a year since I published the first [Install OpenStack in 10 Minutes](http://www.stackgeek.com/guides/gettingstarted.html) guide and now, nearly 10K installs later, I'm pleased to announce the quickest and easiest way yet to get an OpenStack cluster running.

-Before we drop into the guide, I'd like to thank [Blue Chip Tek](http://bluechiptek.com) for providing hardware, advice and setup assistance, [Dell Computers](http://dell.com/) for donating the test hardware, and the awesome folks at [Rackspace](http://rackspace.com/) for writing and supporting the Chef scripts which are used for the bulk of the setup process.
+Before we drop into the guide, I'd like to thank [Blue Chip Tek](http://bluechiptek.com) for providing hardware, advice and setup assistance, [Dell Computers](http://dell.com/) for donating the test hardware, and the awesome folks at [Rackspace](http://rackspace.com/) for writing and supporting the [Chef scripts](https://github.com/rcbops/chef-cookbooks) which are used for the bulk of the setup process.

-The scripts I've written build a Chef server inside a [Vagrant box](http://vagrantup.com/), which ends up acting as a sort of 'raygun' to blast OpenStack onto the nodes.
+The scripts provided in this guide build a Chef server inside a [Vagrant box](http://vagrantup.com/), which ends up acting as a sort of 'raygun' to blast OpenStack onto the nodes.
 Everyone knows [rayguns](https://www.google.com/search?q=raygun&safe=off) are awesome.

 ### Prerequisites for Install
 The new install scripts are [available for download](https://github.com/bluechiptek/bluechipstack) from BlueChip's Github account.
 It is recommended you familiarize yourself first with the install process by watching the screencast below.